Rollins Pass: Naming

 Rollins Pass is the sole, official name recognized by both the United States Geological Survey and the United States Board on Geographic Names (BGN); a decision card was issued on Wednesday, December 7, 1904.
 The pass was first known as Boulder Pass—one of two variant names accepted by the BGN—the other being Rogers Pass.
 The pass was also known infrequently as Rollinsville Pass.

 In Grand County, Rollins Pass is sometimes given the sobriquet of Corona Pass, named for the apex station at the summit, Corona.
 This nomenclature dispute provoked the ire of former railroaders; in fact, Frederick Bauer remarked, "[Rollins Pass is] incorrectly called Corona Pass by neophytes and some locals."
 It is inconsistent, as well as atypical, to refer to mountain passes by the names of their apex stations.
 Fremont Pass, for example, is not named Climax Pass; nor is La Veta Pass referred to as Fir Pass.

 Elevation

 The elevation of '11,660 feet' commonly attributed to Rollins Pass (note the McClure sketch later in this article) "reflects what might have been an original survey value obtained during either the late wagon road era or early railroad construction. ...
-The actual benchmarked survey elevation value of the summit of Rollins Pass is 11,671 feet (NGVD29), obtained during a 1952 second-order level line run from State Bridge to Denver by the US Coast and Geodetic Survey (predecessor to the National Geodetic Survey).
+The actual benchmarked survey elevation value of the summit of Rollins Pass is 11,671 feet (NGVD29), obtained during a 1952 second-order level line run from State Bridge to Denver by the United States Coast and Geodetic Survey (predecessor to the National Geodetic Survey).
 When adjusted to NAVD88, the elevation is, without doubt, 11,676.79 feet."